ABJolis/ABJolis/README.md

 ## Hi!
-I'm Anne, a developer from New York.
+I'm Anne, a writer and from New York.
-I'm a fullstack developer, having graduated from <a href="https://github.com/codeworks/" target="_blank">Codeworks</a> in 2021.
-Before falling in love with software and web engineering, I was a journalist.
-My background in communications and conflict reporting makes me especially passionate about building robust, accessible tools to help people solve problems and tell stories.
+I'm a fullstack developer, writer and editor.
+I graduated from <a href="https://github.com/codeworks/" target="_blank">Codeworks</a> in 2021, and have since combined my background in communications and conflict reporting with my love of all things software and web engineering.
+I am passionate about building robust, accessible tools to help people solve problems and tell stories.

 When I'm not programming, I'm probably writing, drawing, or out in nature.